Don't blame Packers for another game conflicting with high school games

 Instead, direct it at a pair of buildings four blocks away from each other in midtown Manhattan: 345 Park Avenue, New York, NY - the offices of the National Football League, and CBS Headquarters, 51 W. 52nd Street, New York, NY.

-"The league just says, ‘This is when you’re playing,’ ” Murphy told the Green Bay Press-Gazette this week.
+"The league just says, ‘This is when you’re playing,’ ” Murphy told the Green Bay Press-Gazette in 2013.

 Why does it say that?
 National television.